 Grace starts off the interview by sharing more about the history of Good Seed Trust.

-“I was on the Management Board of an early childhood center that my friend had started in that 1980s and in 2006 the church offered it to us.
+“I was on the Management Board of an early childhood centre that my friend had started in that 1980s and in 2006 the church offered it to us.
 So we formed Good Seed Trust.”

 “We're a non for profit, and the purpose of it is we want to build family hubs that strengthen families so that they can strengthen their community.
 So we've got 45 staff and we actually have five different sites because we don't just do early childhood.”